 Read Also: Types of Welding Machines & Their Applications [PDF]

-For the diving purpose divers must use a dry suit because it provides better protection against climate control than a wetsuit.
+For diving purposes, divers must use a dry suit because it provides better protection against climate control than a wetsuit.

 However, as an extra external layer of protection, some underwater welders wear coveralls at the top of their suit.